hannylicious/xmark/README.md

 * Developed by/with/for the Twitch community of [Hannylicious](https://twitch.tv/hannylicious)
 * The project is configured to use `django-environ` to load environment variables from `.env` file

+### TODO ###
+- Logout functionality / redirect to login page
+- Add screenshots to the favorites/frequents on load
+- Search functionality for bookmarks
+- Tagging functionality for bookmarks
+- Django Ninja for API for search results?
+- Add a middleware for the menu items to be grabbed from JSON stored somewhere in the app and inject into context and rendered
+- Add a favicon
+- Add a logo
+- Add a footer